Volunteer Activities

 Other Outreach Activities

-City Center teachers currently offers meditation and stress reduction classes at the West Side Apartments (a residential facility for retired people) and Lighthouse for the Blind.
+City Center teachers and community practitioners now offer meditation and stress reduction classes at Western Park Apartments (a residential facility for low income retired people), Lighthouse for the Blind, and Civic Center Residence (a residence for people with mental or physical disabilities who were previously unhoused).

 Contact Outreach Coordinator